The Edward Cadbury Charitable Trust

 - Rolling basis: Applications accepted year-round

-- Assessment process: Trustees evaluate applications against trust objectives and Charity Commission public benefit guidelines
+- Assessment process: Trustees review and assess each application against trust objectives and Charity Commission public benefit guidelines

 - Notification: Applicants are informed of decisions after trustee meetings